JarvusInnovations/hologit/README.md

-# hologit-action
+# hologit-projector-action

 A GitHub action for hologit

 ## Usage (mockup)